ardkastrati/CIL/README.md

 # Introduction

 This is the project repository of the team **make** for the [Collaborative Filtering project][1] from the [Computational Intelligence Lab][2] at [ETH Zürich][3].
+Our novel method can be found in BPMRMF folder.
+This is the clean version of the final implementation of this project, but the progress and the contributions while experimenting with different methods can be found in this repository [CIL Experiments][6].

 ## Overview
 In this repository we provide implementations of the following collaborative filtering methods: